WeCanCodeIT/java-bootcamp-resources/spring/getting-started-guides/accessing-data-with-jpa/index.md

 ### Create a template to display customers

 Create a controller (annotated with @Controller), and a thymeleaf template to display a customer list.
-The `CustomerRepository` class extends `org.springframework.data.repository.CrudRepository<Customer, Long>`, so you can use its `Iterable<Customer> findAll()` method to fetch your customers.
+The `CustomerRepository` class extends `org.springframework.data.repository.CrudRepository<Customer, Long>`, so you can inject it into your controller (using `@Resource`), then call its `Iterable<Customer> findAll()` method to fetch your customers.

 ### Examining the in-memory database with H2